 All heroes, all unwilling to accept that fact.
 A far cry from some of the so called “heroes” we see on our TV screens now – footballers, pop stars…??

-Most who had active involvement in WWII will no longer be with us now, but I hope they, and their effect on our lives, will never be forgotten by us or future generations.
+Most who had active involvement in WWII will no longer be with us now, but I hope they, and their effect on our lives and our freedom, will never be forgotten by us or future generations.